louchesprocket/pgnutil/README.md

 ``pgnutil -me 'A42' -i mygames.pgn``

 will return every game in which the ECO opening A42 was played, ignoring any "ECO" tags.
 Note that ECO codes for this option are matched for the entire game, not just the "opening" as defined under [Openings](#openings), below.
-Other ECO-related matching commands are:
+Other ECO-related matching options are:

 * -med: match ECO description
 * -mxe: match ECO code, searching positions transpositionally